-In all cases we expect students to provide a factual statement detailing the reasons for an EMC claim.
+In all cases we expect students to provide a factual statement detailing the reasons for a Personal Circumstances claim.
 The statement should provide context on how your circumstances have impacted your assessment submission.

 Where possible, statements should be supported by independent evidence such as: